PromiseUgochukwuNnanemere/Serverless-Recipe-App/README.md

 # 🥘 Serverless Recipe App

-This is serverless version of my recipe-sharing application, rebuilt entirely using AWS **serverless technologies**.
+This is the serverless version of my recipe-sharing application, rebuilt entirely using AWS **serverless technologies**.

 ---